 Don’t decide anything yet

-As it stands in March 2021, there are still a lot of unknowns about fully returning to in-person work.
+There are still a lot of unknowns about fully returning to in-person work.
 What if the vaccine rollout slows down?
 What if a COVID variant strain spikes cases?
 As we discussed in a previous piece, now is a time for “bounded optimism” or, optimism that is firmly grounded in reality.
 If your return to the office plans are based on firm spring, summer, or even fall dates, you are setting yourself and your entire organization up for disappointment.